i-a-n/mac-setup/screenshot-downscaling/README.md

 - Select “Service” for the template of the new workflow
 - In the top of the right pane, select _Service receives *no input* in any application_
 - Drag action _Run Shell Script_ from the left pane into the workflow on the right pane
-- Leave Shell at its default `/bin/bash`, and replace the script with the one in this respository
+- Leave Shell at its default `/bin/bash`, and replace the script with the one in this repository
-- `cmd+S` to save, name it something obvious
+- `cmd+S` to save and name it something obvious

 #### Attach to keyboard shortcut
 - Open keyboard preferences, then shortcuts